 This was at a time when Instagram had 80 users!
 When Systrome announced the photo app in October 2010, he communicated three key problems Instagram was trying to solve:

-- It focused on making the platform easy and smooth for users, which allowed them to upload photos quickly and integrate them within other social media platforms
+- It focused on making the platform easy and smooth for users, which allowed them to upload photos quickly and integrate them with other social media platforms.

 Facebook acquisition and integration

 If there is one strategy Facebook’s Marck Zuckerberg has mastered over the years is the acquisition of wildly successful products to integrate within Facebook.

 Facebook acquired Instagram for $1 billion in 2012.